STELLENBOSCH, SOUTH AFRICA

 - Exposure – Moderate

-It was a hot spring day in the winelands and we had just pulled up at Tokara Wine Estate where we were to park before setting off on our hike up one of the Western Capes truly iconic mountain peaks.
+It was a hot spring day in the winelands and we had just popped rucksacks onto shoulders before setting off on our hike up one of the Western Capes truly iconic mountain peaks.
 Much like Table Mountain is the heart of Cape Town, Simonsberg is the epicentre of the Cape Winelands.
 The incredibly narrow spine is reminiscent of the Cuillins, Patagonia or the Dolomites and is draped in vineyards on the granitic slopes at its foot.

 Soon we reached a high level farm dam fed by cold mountain water and we paused briefly to tap into the supply.
 Water bottles re-filled we proceeded up and onto the footpath which would take us to the peaks summit.
 The path, a little overgrown in the wetter places, takes a line that is pretty much, well, up!
 It’s unrelenting.
 It will test your core and balance, traction between footwear and the loose terrain really tests your soles and works the calves hard.